tobiasbriones/blog/swe/cs/fp/domain/design/removing-record-redundancy-with-sum-and-refinement-types/index.md

 Creating repeating structures is a design flaw that should probably be removed via expression simplification.

-From the definitions of various kinds of line shapes, I've been writing about a [problem](/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07), so we have something like the following design example:
+From the definitions line shapes, I've been writing about a [problem](/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07), so we have something like the following design example: